bobf/postmortem/README.md

   # The directory will be created if it does not exist.
   config.preview_directory = '/path/to/postmortem/directory'

-  # Provide a custom layout path (i.e. the page that wraps the email preview).
+  # Provide a custom layout path if the default interface does not suit you.
-  # If no extension provided `.html.erb` will be appended.
-See default layout for more info.
+  # See `layout/default.html.erb` for implementation reference.
   config.layout = '/path/to/layout'

+  # Skip delivery of emails when using Pony (default: true).
+  config.pony_skip_delivery = true
 end
 ```